Playing Style

 At the World Championship

-The World Championship remains the tournament that Lisowski's career is building towards — the event that would fully validate his talent in the way that a ranking title, however significant, cannot quite replicate.
-His ability, his experience, and his continued development as a player all suggest that the Crucible has not yet seen the best of Jack Lisowski.
+The World Championship remains the tournament his career is building towards, and his ability, experience, and continued development all suggest the Crucible has not yet seen the best of Jack Lisowski.